ajayjagan2511/game_of_adversaries/README.md

-# Adversarial-Attack Ablation Study

-This repository reproduces a systematic study of **embedding-space adversarial attacks** on NLP models.
-The original monolithic script (`ablation_multi.py`) has been **split into a clean, importable package** while preserving every line of computational logic.
+# Game Of Adversaries

+This repository cotains the code for a systematic study of **embedding-space adversarial attacks** on two SST-2 sentiment classifiers (a HuggingFace DistilBERT model and a TextAttack LSTM).
+It generates adversarial examples in embedding space via each attack/loss/penalty combo, measures attack success rates (ASR), and prints a summary table of ASR (%) for every configuration and measures the semantic similarity using a LLM judge (GPT-2).

 ---